 Forage fishes are small schooling fishes that form a critical link in the marine food web between zooplankton and larger fish and wildlife consumers.
 Status of forage fish populations can be an indicator of the health and productivity of nearshore systems.
 Forage fish occupy every marine and estuarine nearshore habitat in Washington, and much of the intertidal and shallow subtidal areas of the Puget Sound Basin are used by these species for spawning habitat.

-In late spring 2016 Clallam MRC joined the Northwest Straits Commission's forage fish monitoring efforts.
+In 2016 Clallam MRC joined the Northwest Straits Commission's forage fish monitoring efforts.
 Three Clallam MRC members and the project coordinator participated in a day long training provided by Washington Department of Fish and Wildlife.
 Click here for more information on the survey methods and an interactive map over forage fish spawning in Puget Sound.
 The picture shows surf smelt (top) and Pacific sand lance (bottom).

 In April 2017 the sampling effort was expanded to include two sites on Ediz Hook.
 The sites were selected by the Lower Elwha Tribe in an effort to document forage fish spawning in the newly restored area along the inside of the spit.